yusufavci99/CS461-AI-Crossword-Clue-Gen/README.md

 # Crossword Clue Generator - CS461 Final Project

 This program generates new clues for daily NYT mini crossword puzzle by Joel Fagliano.
+Uses web scraping from dictionaries and Wikipedia for finding a clue template and uses NLP to create a short realistic clue from that template.

 ## Getting Started